Distribution: C - Sar (Rizzi & al. 2011, Di Nuzzo & al. 2022).

 Description: Thallus crustose, episubstratic, pale green, grey-green or yellow-green, sometimes brown-spotted, granular, the granules 50-120 µm wide, sometimes isidioid, often browned in upper part.
 Apothecia lecideine, orange-brown to dark purplish brown, sometimes almost black, rounded, sessile and constricted at base, (0.5-)0.7-1.5 mm across, with a flat disc and a thick, smooth, raised, finally sometimes excluded proper margin.
 Proper exciple orange-brown to dark red-brown in outer part, paler within, the pigmented parts K+ purple; epithecium brown to orange-brown, K+ purple; hymenium colourless, 80-90 µm high; paraphyses 0.8-1.6 µm thick at mid-level, the apical cells up to 4 µm wide, without internal pigment; hypothecium colourless to very pale yellow.
-Asci 8-spored, clavate, surrounded by a gelatinous I+ blue coat, with a well-developed I+ blue tholus, a I+ darker blue tube and a well-developed ocular chamber, Bacidia-type.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass), the wall I-, but the thin outer gel I+ blue, Bacidia-type.
 Ascospores 9-16(-22)-septate, hyaline, needle-like, twisted in the asci, (45-)60-75(-85) x 2.5-3(-4) µm.
 Pycnidia rare, pale orange.
 Conidia thread-like, curved, 9-16 x c- 0.5 µm.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P-, UV-.
-Chemistry: thallus without lichen substances; i>Laurocerasi-brown pigment in epithecium, proper exciple, and pycnidial wall.
+Chemistry: thallus without lichen substances; Laurocerasi-brown pigment in epithecium, proper exciple, and pycnidial wall.
 Rubella-orange pigment in epi- and hypothecium, proper exciple, and pycnidial wall.

 Note: a rare, oceanic species growing on trunks of mature deciduous trees (often oaks) in old woodlands, mostly in Lobarion-communities.
 It is included in the Italian red list of epiphytic lichens as “Data Deficient” (Nascimbene & al. 2013c).